Arbitrary Pattern Formation on a Continuous Circle by Oblivious Robot Swarm: Model and Problem Definition

 \subsection{Problem Definition}

 Let $\mathcal{CIR}$ be a continuous circle of fixed radius.
-Let $n$ robots resides on the perimeter of $\mathcal{CIR}$ such a way that the configuration formed by them is rotationally asymmetric.
+Let $n$, $n \ge 3$ robots resides on the perimeter of $\mathcal{CIR}$.
 The robots can move freely on the circle.
-A sequence of angular distances $\beta_0,\beta_1, \beta_2\dots, \beta_{n-1}$ is given to the robots such that the sum of the angles of the sequence is equal to $2\pi$.
+A sequence of angular distances $\beta_0,\beta_1, \beta_2\dots, \beta_{n-1}$ is given to all the robots as input which is the target pattern such that the sum of the angles of the sequence is equal to $2\pi$.
 The problem is to design a distributed algorithm for the robots so that by finite execution of the algorithm, the robots move in such locations on $\mathcal{CIR}$, such that the final configuration has the following property:

-\begin{itemize} \item [\ding{71}] There exist a robot, say $r_0$ and a direction $\mathcal{D} \in \{$ clockwise, anticlockwise$\}$ such that the angular distance between the $i$-th and $(i+1)$-th robot in the direction $\mathcal{D}$ (denoted as $r_i$ and $r_{i+1}$ respectively) is $\beta_i$ where all the indices are considered under modulo $n$. \end{itemize}
+\begin{itemize} \item [\ding{71}] There exist a robot, say $r_0$ and a direction $\mathcal{D} \in \{$ clockwise, anticlockwise$\}$ such that the angular distance between the $i$-th and $(i+1)$-th robot in the direction $\mathcal{D}$ (denoted as $r_i$ and $r_{i+1}$ respectively) is $\beta_i$, where all the indices are considered under modulo $n$. \end{itemize}